sipeed/MaixPy/docs/doc/en/faq.md

 This is mostly due to insufficient power supply.
 MaixCAM requires a voltage of around 5V and a current between 150mA and 500mA.
 If you encounter this issue, you can use a USB to TTL module to connect MaixCAM's serial port to a computer.
 You may see a message like `Card did not respond to voltage select! : -110`, indicating insufficient power supply.
 Simply switch to a more stable power supply to resolve the problem.

 For MaixCAM, it draws 400mA during startup, 250mA in standby mode with the screen on, and 400mA~500mA when running AI models at full speed.
 Therefore, ensuring a stable power supply is very important!

+## MaixVision Program Stuck on "start running ..."

+When the MaixVision log output window prints the message `start running ...`, it indicates that the program has been sent to the device and has begun executing.
+What gets printed afterward depends on your program.
+For instance, if you call `print("hello")`, it will print `hello`.
+If your program doesn't include any print statements, then there will be no logs displayed.

+So, the program isn't actually stuck; it's just that your program hasn't output anything, so no logs are shown.
+You can try adding `print("xxx")` in your code to generate output, which is the simplest way to debug your program.